r3ply/r3ply/packages/lib/README.md

 4. `deliverable`: additional checks are performed to see if the email comment is even deliverable based on a range of factors.
 This is different from prescreen because the actual headers of the email are looked at.
 For example, `deliverable` is when a comment from a commenter who has been previously blocked would be cease to be processed.
 5. `prepare`: next the email is prepared to for processing.
 This is when all the inputs that are needed for turning an email into a comment are gathered and made ready.
 6. `process`: finally the prepared inputs of the email are processed into an actual comment, based on the site admin's configuration.
 Usually this means an object is passed as the context to a template the site admin has configured.

+## Security

+To achieve a balance of privacy for commenters while still enabling moderation, r3ply uses a combination of a pseudonym and an encrypted token.

+### Stable Pseudonyms for Moderation

+Stable pseudonyms for moderation are accomplished with by performing an HMAC on commenter emails mixed with random key material.
+The key material is unique on a **site domain x r3ply domain** basis, and are stored publicly in the site domain's config as `signet`, alongside an `issued` config value.
+What follows is a more detailed overview.

+- `signet` is an envelope issued by the service that contains an encrypted key, which is used by r3ply to generate a deterministic HMAC of each commenter’s email.
+- `issued` is a date indicating when the signet was generated, and is useful for when rotations need to be performed.

+Together, these allow you to compute a stable pseudonym for a commenter across comments.
+Upon receipt of a comment the email address of the commenter is pseudo-anonymized to an `author` value.
+This `author` value will accompany the comment and is formed by `HMAC(signet + issued, email)`, which produces a fixed-length digest.
+This digest is deterministic, meaning the same `email` + `signet` + `issued` will always produce the same identity, which is the `author` field of the comment. **Site owners never see the email itself; they only see the HMAC identity.** Here's an example:

+1. A comment via email is received from `bob@example.com`, and address to `alice.com@r3ply.com`.
+2. r3ply will fetch `alice.com`'s config and use `signet=qhQ6YSUvQNLb1lCdw3kDRg` + `issued=2025-08-22` that were issued by `r3ply.com`.
+3. The `author` field becomes `5f1a242e4eeec2fa9cbd67c5fa20b09f1dd5a61263c77ec00b314efbd0556a4d`, which can safely be truncated to `5f1a242e4eee`.

+The purpose of the `author` value is to establish authorship of each comment and to allow site admin's to moderator the content they host.
+Since the `author` key is derived using HMAC it is private, but because it is deterministic it can be relied upon for moderation.

+When a signet needs to be rotated, the corresponding r3ply service first generates a new `signet` and `issued` value.
+This will cause all future comments to use these new values.
+Previous comments can optionally have their authorship upgraded to use the `signet`.
+See [email encryption](#email-encryption) for more details.

+### email encryption

+Each comment has a `token` field to be stored, alongside the `author` field.
+This token allows site owners to recompute `author` fields when they rotate their `signet` fields, without revealing the underlying email addresses.
+The `token` is a fixed width, symmetric encryption of the underlying email, and should be stored with the comment.